rcullito/ground/README.md

 # n

-n makes it simple to deal with conditional logic in the midst of threading expressions.
+like some->, except forms following n are treated as predicates that do not affect the value passed to the next form.

 <img src="http://www.csstoday.com/UploadFiles/Multimedia/2015/4/201504161045388080.jpg"
  alt="Along the river" height="250" />